Yousluv/Marketing-Sales-Analysis/README.md

 - Instagram leads in conversions with 15,590, indicating it’s highly efficient at driving action from users.
 Instagram is the most efficient- conversion channel.
 - Pinterest has the fewest impressions but generates competitive conversions (11,530) with a strong conversion efficiency.
 Pinterest converts well with fewer impressions, showing it attracts a highly intent-driven audience.

-**3.0.
-Geographical Insights:**
+**Geographical Insights:**
-3.1 Which cities have the highest engagement rates (likes, shares, comments)?
+1. Which cities have the highest engagement rates (likes, shares, comments)?
 Engagements: London had the highest engagements (285,706), followed by Manchester (276,159) and Birmingham Had the lowest engagements (237,874)

 ![](Engagment_city.png)